 The deployment of the news team places complex demands on the News Director.
-You need both creativity and discipline, both thoughtful planning and fast action, both picky oversight and complete trust in others.
+You need both creativity and discipline, thoughtful planning and fast action, picky oversight and complete trust in others.
 You coordinate by setting goals, rationing resources and adjusting to changing circumstances.

 As the editorial agenda-setter, you play your most influential role in the beginning — before ideas become assignments.
 By clarifying your department’s mission and what is relevant to your audience, you help your team know and declare what matters and what doesn’t.
 When the target is in focus, the team will find its aim.

 Try categorizing stories using A, B or C designations.
 A is high importance, high impact, a must-do story.
 B is a story of merit, perhaps of medium importance but interesting.
 The B story may end up being the best you’ve got for the current story cycle.
 C is low importance and should be challenged as a potential waste of time.
 However, sometimes C stories prove to be fun or colorful, worth doing for entertainment value.

 Prioritizing is sometimes a challenge of matching expectations to resources.